WithoutContent/CommandRunner/README.md

 ### File automation

-Create a shortcut that opens the selected file location:
+Create a shortcut that opens the selected file location.

 ### Window automation